cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 about what variant of each package is loaded.

 The ``module switch`` command, however, does not work as well as one would like.
-While it indeeds switches the specified module, it does not successfully reload the modules which depend on the replaced module, even with the :ref:`Automated module handling <v42-automated-module-handling-mode>` feature enabled.
+While it indeed switches the specified module, it does not successfully reload the modules which depend on the replaced module, even with the :ref:`Automated module handling <v42-automated-module-handling-mode>` feature enabled.
 As currently implemented,